Glasgow dialect: In the media

 In the 1970s, the Glasgow-born comedian Stanley Baxter parodied the patter on his television sketch show.
 "Parliamo Glasgow" was a spoof programme in which Baxter played a language coach and various scenarios using Glaswegian dialogue were played out for laughs.
+Popular television comedies using the dialect include Rab C. Nesbitt, Chewin' the Fat, Still Game, Burnistoun and Limmy's Show.